slee264/pusha/README.md

-How to:

-In JSON format, \
+Create a job: in JSON format, \

 {
-  ### Whether you want your job to be repeated
+  # Whether you want your job to be repeated
   * If repeat !== "true", this will be ignored and default to "false".
   "repeat": "true"/"false"

-  ### The interval at which you want your job to be repeated
+  # The interval at which you want your job to be repeated
   * If repeat === "true", write your interval in minute/hour/day/week/month/year
   * if repeat !== "true", this will be ignored.
   * Only the first integer encountered that's before a space character in {repeatInterval} will be counted.